Schinus terebinthifolia: Toxicity

-Like many other species in the family Anacardiaceae, Brazilian pepper has an aromatic sap that can cause skin reactions (similar to poison ivy burns) in some sensitive people – although the reaction is usually weaker than that induced by touch of the closely related Lithraea molleoides, known in Brazil as "wild" aroeira (aroeira brava).
-Conversely, Schinus terebinthifolia is commonly known as "tame" aroeira (aroeira mansa).
+Like many other species in the family Anacardiaceae, Brazilian pepper has an aromatic sap that can cause skin reactions (similar to poison ivy burns) in some sensitive people, although the reaction is usually weaker than that induced by touch of the closely related Lithraea molleoides, known in Brazil as "wild" aroeira (aroeira brava).
+Conversely, S. terebinthifolia is commonly known as "tame" aroeira (aroeira mansa).

 In a paper on triterpenes, the ingested fruits are noted to have a “paralyzing effect” on birds.
 The narcotic and toxic effects on birds and other wildlife has also been noted by others, e.g., Bureau of Aquatic Plant Management.
 The AMA Handbook of Poisonous and Injurious Plants reports that the triterpenes found in the fruits can result in irritation of the throat, gastroenteritis, diarrhea, and vomiting.
-Like most other members of the Anacardiaceae, Brazilian pepper contains active alkenyl phenols, e.g., urushiol, cardol, which can cause contact dermatitis and inflammation in sensitive individuals.
-Contact with the “sap” from a cut or bruised tree can result in rash, lesions, oozing sores, severe itching, welts and reddening and swelling (especially of the eyes).
+Like most other members of the Anacardiaceae, Brazilian pepper contains active alkenyl phenols, e.g. urushiol and cardol, which can cause contact dermatitis and inflammation in sensitive individuals.
+Contact with the “sap” from a cut or bruised tree can result in rash, lesions, oozing sores, severe itching, welts, and reddening and swelling (especially of the eyes).

-The burning of Schinus terebinthifolia releases many airborne irritants, affecting the skin, eyes, and lungs.
-It is said to have a "mace-like" effect upon nearby people and is highly advised against.
+The burning of S. terebinthifolia releases many airborne irritants, affecting the skin, eyes, and lungs.
+It is said to have a "mace-like" effect upon nearby people and burning is highly inadvisable.

 History

-Also known as "Florida holly", Schinus terebinthifolia was introduced to Florida by at latest 1891, probably earlier, where it has spread rapidly since about 1940, replacing native plants, like mangroves, with thousands of acres occupied.
+Also known as "Florida holly", S. terebinthifolia was introduced to Florida by at latest 1891, probably earlier, where it has spread rapidly since about 1940, replacing native plants, like mangroves, with thousands of acres occupied.
 It is especially adept at colonizing disturbed sites and can grow in both wet and dry conditions.
 Its growth habit allows it to climb over understory trees and invade mature canopies, forming thickets that choke out most other plants.

 As an invasive pest

 The species, including the seed, is legally prohibited from sale, transport, or planting in Florida, according to the Florida Department of Agriculture and Consumer Services Noxious Weed List.
-It is classified as a Category I pest by The Florida Exotic Pest Plant Council (FL EPPC).
+It is classified as a Category I pest by the Florida Exotic Pest Plant Council.
 To keep the plant from spreading into native plant communities and displacing them, local regulations and environmental guidelines require eradication of Brazilian pepper wherever possible.
 The plant and all parts are also illegal for sale or transfer in Texas.
 As one of the two species sold as pink peppercorn, the other being Schinus molle, it lacks generally recognized as safe (GRAS) status with the FDA.

 Several biocontrols are being studied for use in Florida.

 It is a declared weed in several states of Australia.
 In South Africa, it is classified as a category 1 invader in KwaZulu-Natal province, where any plants are to be removed and destroyed, and a category 3 invader in all other provinces, meaning it may no longer be planted.